 Gelato is everywhere in rainbow colors, even in winter.
 Don’t worry about finding a special place, try them all (it’s another way to get calcium …)

 Florence has lovely pastry and sweet shops.
 One of our favorites is Cafe Gilli (Piazza Repubblica).
-Try fruit jellies with honey, orange, apple, strawberry, all kinds of chocolates, “brutti ma buoni” (ugly but good), amaretti cookies, candied chestnuts, almond tarts, apricot crostata.
+Try fruit jellies with honey, orange, apple, strawberry, all kinds of chocolates, amaretti cookies, candied chestnuts, almond tarts, apricot crostata.

 Mercato Centrale is a noisy, busy market.
 On on the ground floor, pick up picnic supplies of cheese, breads, fruits, pastries, cookies.
 Go upstairs for a delicious lunch – fresh pasta, sandwiches, wood-fired pizza, vegetarian options, ice cream.
 Mercato Centrale is closed on Sunday.

 Self-service laundromats are all over the center of Florence, and very easy to use (instructions are in English).
-We like to use Wash and Dry Lavarapido.
+We’ve used Wash and Dry on Via dei Servi, several locations around the city.